dejmedus/dejmedus/README.md

 ## Hi all!

-🫐 Aspiring web developer, open-sourcer, and knowledge-sharer.
+🫐 Aspiring web developer, open sourcer, and knowledge sharer.
 I’m interested in tech and all its possibilities for doing good.

-🍊 I build things with JavaScript/TypeScript, React, Next.js, Python and Flask + CSS & Tailwind.
+🍊 I build things with JavaScript/TypeScript, React/Next.js, Python and Flask + CSS & Tailwind.

 🥝 I've used Supabase, Firebase, MongoDB, Prisma, CockroachDB, Sqlite + more to power my recent projects.